Marijuana taxes are levied on legal purchases of marijuana.

 Colorado’s revenue is dedicated to education programs.

-Maine, when it begins collecting tax revenue, will evenly split it between public health and safety programs and law enforcement training programs associated with marijuana legalization.
+Maine evenly splits its revenue between public health and safety programs and law enforcement training programs associated with marijuana legalization.

 Massachusetts distributes its revenue to various public safety programs.